 The author says that we seek mates who are similar to our caregivers to heal child wounds.

-Our old brains believes we have finally found the ideal candidate to make for the psychological damage of our childhood.
+Our old brains believe we have finally found the ideal candidate to make up for the psychological damage of our childhood.

 Indeed we look both for positive and negative traits from our parents, but the negative traits are far more influential.